WoollyMittens/sydneytrainwalks-web-app/README.md

 The site should now work from any relative path on an Apache/PHP server like `http://localhost/TrainWalks/`.

-The offline.html page eliminates the reliance on PHP and (soon) an online tile server.
+The offline.html page eliminates the reliance on PHP and an online tile server.

 ## License